clojure-emacs/clojure-mode/README.md

 ## Caveats

+`clojure-mode` is a capable tool, but it's certainly not perfect.
+This section lists a couple of general design problems/limitations that might affect your experience negatively.

 ### General Issues

 `clojure-mode` derives a lot of functionality directly from `lisp-mode` (an Emacs major mode for Common Lisp), which